WestDRI/rcmodules22/content/julia/julia-08-distributed2.md

 With two workers and two CPU cores, we should get times very similar to the last run.
 However, now our code can scale to much larger numbers of cores!

-> ### Exercise "Distributed.4"
+> ### <font style="color:blue">Exercise "Distributed.4"</font>
-> If you did the previous exercise with an interactive job, now submit a Slurm batch job running the same code on 4 CPU
+> If you did the previous exercise with an interactive job, now submit a Slurm batch job running the same code
-> cores.
+> on 4 CPU cores.
 Next, try 8 cores.
 Did your timing change?

 ### Solution 2: parallel `for` loop with summation reduction